cybercongress/go-cyber/docs/cyberd.md

 Need to solve problem of adjusting arrays capacity (to not copy arrays each time new linked cid added).
 Possible solution is to adjust capacity with reserve before resorting array.

 Therefore for building index we need to find sorting algorithm that will be fast on almost sorted arrays.
-Also we should implement it for GPU (so it should better be parallelizable:
+Also we should implement it for GPU (todo: so it should better be parallelizable:
 Mergesort(Timsort), Heapsort, Smoothsort ... ?

 Now we have proof of rank of any given content address.
 While the relevance is still subjective by nature we have a collective proof that something was relevant for some community at some point in time.